porsche-design-system/porsche-design-system/packages/components-js/src/components/layout/divider/divider.code.md

 ## Vertical

-The standart horizontal line can also be displayed `vertical`.
+The Divider can also be displayed `vertical`.

-**Hint:** The component cant know a vertical height unless we set a container which provides it.
+**Hint:** The component has not an implicit vertical height unless we set a container which provides it.

 <Playground :themeable="true">
   <template v-slot="{theme}">